benoitlahoz/assembler-ui/content/components/devices/media-devices-provider.md

 ::

-The MediaDevicesProvider component provides a list of available media devices (cameras, microphones, etc.) to its child components via a scoped slot.
+The MediaDevicesProvider component provides a list of available media devices (cameras, microphones, etc.) to its child components via provide/inject and a scoped slot.

 **API**: composition